This recipe caught me off-guard in the best possible ways.

 Top dough with desired toppings (see below for Eggplant-Three Cheese recipe).
 Place on upper rack of oven and bake 15-20 minutes, rotating halfway through, until dough is lightly brown and cheese is bubbly.
 Remove from oven; cool 5 minutes before slicing.

-*To use refrigerated dough, uncover dough on a lightly floured counter top covered with a damp towel until dough comes to room temperature (about 2-3 hours).
+*To use refrigerated dough, remove plastic wrap from dough and place on a lightly floured counter top.
+Cover dough with a damp towel until dough comes to room temperature (about 2-3 hours).
 Refrigerated dough should be used within 3 days.

 Eggplant-Three Cheese Pizza